antiphon/pppgram/README.md

 Periodograms for Spatial Point Patterns.
 This package is for stable implementations and for CRAN.

-The package implements the main ideas of the paper
+The package implements the main ideas of the papers

 > T Rajala, S Olhede, J Grainger and DJ Murrell (2023): What is the Fourier Transform of a Spatial Point Process?, *IEEE Transactions on Information Theory*, https://doi.org/10.1109/TIT.2023.3269514

+and
+> J Granger, T Rajala, DJ Murrell, S Olhede (2023): Visualizing the Wavenumber Content of a Point Pattern,https://arxiv.org/abs/2306.04198

 ## Supported data